michaelbrooks/django-twitter-stream/README.md

 ### Provide Twitter API Keys

-Once you have added `twitter_stream` to your list of installed apps, the Django Admin page should include a section for the `API_Key` model.
+Once you have added `twitter_stream` to your list of installed apps, the Django Admin page should include a section for the `ApiKey` model.
 You can use this to input your Twitter API keys.

 If you do not have Twitter API keys, you must sign in to the